Did Thanos' snap raise the market's soft spot for Trump?

 One can imagine that if relations deteriorate, will Japan and Europe adopt the same approach as the U.S. did with TikTok to deal with European Google, Meta, and Amazon, at least in terms of antitrust, digital taxes, or restricting the investments of American financial companies in Europe and Japan?

 These companies contribute to the vast majority of the market value of U.S. stocks.
-When the game begins to extend to these American financial and technology assets, will U.S. stocks further decline?
+When the game begins to extend to these American financial and technology assets, will U.S. stocks continue to decline further?

-When <a——c> are put together, it is easy to see that Trump, in this tariff war, actually
+When we put <a——c> together, it becomes clear that Trump, in this tariff war, actually

-First, lacks the ability to engage in a protracted tariff war—If tariff negotiations turn into a drawn-out battle, the uncertainty will cause the stock market to continue to decline, or the negotiating parties will continue to play games with U.S. Treasury yields, which would be quite painful for Trump;
+First, lacks the ability to engage in a prolonged tariff battle—If tariff negotiations turn into a protracted tug-of-war, the uncertainty will cause the stock market to continue to decline, or the negotiating parties will continue to game U.S. Treasury yields, which would be quite painful for Trump.

 If the goal is to bring manufacturing back and maintain high tariffs, it could lead to supply-side stagflation, with high inflation and high U.S. Treasury yields, resulting in a decline in residents' purchasing power, which would be counterproductive.

-Second, lacks the ability to "go to war" with half of Americans and other countries globally simultaneously.
+Second, lacks the ability to "go to war" with half of Americans and other countries around the world simultaneously.

 From a rational perspective, it is difficult to reasonably explain things that are hard to happen, which is probably a key reason why Bessent has begun to lead trade negotiations in the United States, and why the consumer electronics supply chain, including Apple, has temporarily been exempted from high tariffs between China and the U.S.

-However, it can be confirmed that, just as the trade war in 2018 brought the two parties in the U.S. together in a consensus against China, this time it may gradually form a consensus on global trade unfairness, leading the U.S. to increasingly lean towards conservatism and mercantilism, causing whichever party governs next to accelerate the return of manufacturing.
+What can be confirmed is that, just like the trade war in 2018, which united both parties in the U.S. around a consensus on China, this time there may also gradually emerge a consensus on global trade unfairness, leading the U.S. to increasingly lean towards conservatism and mercantilism, accelerating the return of manufacturing regardless of which party is in power next.

-In this process, is China, as a special asset class, continuously being targeted?
-To address this potential risk, Dolphin Research will recently study the delisting of Chinese assets listed in the U.S. stock market, the risks of being restricted from investment by U.S. capital, and possible countermeasures, so please stay tuned.
+In this process, are Chinese assets, as a special asset class, continuously being targeted?
+To address this potential risk, Dolphin Research will soon study the delisting of Chinese assets listed in the U.S. stock market, the risks of being restricted from investment by U.S. capital, and possible countermeasures, so please stay tuned.

-Because the worst-case scenario of Trump's global "war" has not materialized, and in the deeply integrated global supply chains of consumer electronics and semiconductors, there has been a temporary exemption (of course, Trump has threatened, and there are still special tariffs targeting these industries in the future), the market has breathed a sigh of relief.
+Because the worst-case scenario of Trump's global "war" has not materialized, and considering that in the deeply integrated global supply chains of consumer electronics and semiconductors there has been a temporary exemption (of course, Trump has threatened, and there are still special tariffs targeting these industries in the future), the market has breathed a sigh of relief.

-Currently, looking at market pricing, the S&P 500 index has fallen by 10% from the beginning of the year to now, but after the tariff war in 2025, major banks have generally lowered the EPS for 2025 by about 10%, which means that the decline in stock prices so far has not actually killed valuations.
+Currently, looking at market pricing, the S&P 500 index has fallen by 10% from the start of the year until now, but after the tariff war in 2025, major banks have generally lowered the 2025 EPS by about 10%, which means that the stock price decline so far has not actually killed valuations.

-We know that in the triple kill of stock prices—killing business, killing valuation, killing logic—killing performance is actually not scary; what is scary is killing valuation, and the most terrifying is killing logic.
-Although there have been continuous calls for recession expectations, the pricing of the S&P 500 is very rational and has not killed valuations.
+We know that in the triple kill of stock prices—killing earnings, killing valuations, and killing logic—killing performance is actually not scary; what is scary is killing valuations, and the most terrifying is killing logic.
+Although there have been constant calls for recession expectations, the pricing of the S&P 500 is very rational and has not killed valuations.

-In other words, the current U.S. stock market is only pricing in the short-term EPS changes brought about by tariffs, but has not considered the possibility that tariffs could lead to a real recession or stagflation, which would further result in a killing of valuations This data actually needs to be evaluated based on the economic data performance after the tariff policies are truly implemented in April and May.
-The worst-case scenario is that during the earnings season of US stocks in April and May, advertisers reduce their ad spending due to uncertainty, listed companies abandon providing performance guidance, and at the same time, US macroeconomic data worsens.
+In other words, the current U.S. stock market is only pricing in the short-term EPS changes brought about by tariffs, but has not considered the possibility that tariffs could lead to a real recession or stagflation, which would further result in a killing of valuations.
+This data actually needs to be evaluated based on the economic performance after the tariff policies are truly implemented in April and May.
+The worst-case scenario is that during the earnings season of US stocks in April and May, advertisers reduce ad spending due to uncertainty, and listed companies abandon providing performance guidance, while US macroeconomic data worsens.

-Therefore, for US stocks, Dolphin Research believes that in the short term, there may be opportunities for trading due to Trump's easing, but if the time is extended a bit, the risks have not been eliminated.
-Investing in US stocks still requires leaving enough safety margins.
+Therefore, for US stocks, Dolphin Research believes that in the short term, there may be opportunities for trading due to Trump's softening stance, but if the time is extended a bit, the risks have not been eliminated.
+Investing in US stocks still requires leaving enough safety margin.

 IV.
 Portfolio Adjustment and Returns